 Dr. Cristos Velasco San Martin is an attorney born in Mexico City and with vast experience in the fields of international trade, telecommunications and technology law.
-He received his Doctorate of Laws (PhD) with an outstanding Cum Laude note unanimously from Universidad Carlos III of Madrid in February 2011; a Masters of Laws in International Trade Law (LLM) from the James E. Rogers College of Law of the University of Arizona in December 2001; and an LLB (Licenciatura en Derecho) from Universidad Del Valle de Mexico in December 1997.
+He received his Doctorate of Laws (PhD) with an outstanding Suma Cum Laude note unanimously from Universidad Carlos III of Madrid in February 2011; a Masters of Laws in International Trade Law (LLM) from the James E. Rogers College of Law of the University of Arizona in December 2001; and an LLB (Licenciatura en Derecho) from Universidad Del Valle de Mexico in December 1997.
 He also holds postgraduate specializations in Business Law from Instituto Tecnologico Autonomo de Mexico (ITAM) and in International Trade Law from Universidad Panamericana (UP), respectively.

 He has lectured on areas related to Internet regulation, electronic commerce, information privacy and data protection and cybercrime regulation at ITAM, and as guest lecturer in other Mexican universities.
-He was one of the architects of the legislation on e-commerce and e-signatures in Mexico, and has participated in many workshops and seminars organized by the Mexican Congress and Federal Ministries and Federal and State authorities in charge of privacy, data protection, cybercrime and information security in Mexico.
+He was one of the first architects of the legislation on e-commerce and e-signatures in Mexico, and has participated in many workshops and seminars organized by the Mexican Congress and Federal Ministries and Federal and State authorities in charge of privacy, data protection, cybercrime and information security in Mexico.

 He is the founder and coordinator of Ciberdelincuencia.Org a non-profit organization launched in September 2008, the purpose of which is to facilitate and promote the exchange of information and best practices in the field of cybercrime and information security among legal and public policy experts in Latin-America.
-Ciberdelincuencia.Org currently functions as a platform for dissemination and sharing information, publications, policy and law initiatives and news on cybercrime and information security across Latin America.
+Ciberdelincuencia.Org currently functions as a platform for the dissemination and sharing of information, publications, policy and law initiatives and news on cybercrime and information security across Latin America.

 In Germany, he is an independent consultant and organizes seminar-lectures on the legal aspects of information technologies and Internet regulation at the Duale Hochschule Baden-Württemberg (DHBW) in Mannheim.
 He holds the following certifications: